-We also offer biannual Gaelic language training to staff and have created a key terms and phrases resource for rangers across the National Park to draw on as part of their day-to-day activities.
+We also offer biennial (ie every two years) Gaelic language training to staff and have created a key terms and phrases resource for rangers across the National Park to draw on as part of their day-today activities.
 We encourage partners to take advantage of existing resources and provide support for them to develop their own.
 See latest Gaelic Language Plan progress reports for more information.